 Club contact: Joanna Bailey at (251) 580-1648.

 Meetings are held the third Monday of each month at 1:30 p.m. in the program room.
 We will read The Heretic's Daughter by Kathleen Kent for the month of February.
 We will meet to discuss the book on Monday, February 23rd.
-We will meet a week later due to the busy holiday season!
-See you in the New Year!
+We will meet a week later due to the Presidents' Day Holiday.

 Stop by the library and check out a copy of the current book.
 (Age 18 or older please.)